Serengeti cat

+The Serengeti is a hybrid breed of domestic cat, first developed by crossing a Bengal (domestic × wild Asian leopard cat hybrid) and an Oriental Shorthair.

+History

-The Serengeti is a hybrid breed of domestic cat, first developed by crossing a Bengal (domestic and wild hybrid) and an Oriental Shorthair.
-Created by biologist Karen Sausman of Kingsmark Cattery in California in 1994, the breed is still in the development stages, but the ultimate aim is to produce a cat that looks similar to a serval, without using any recent wild cat blood.
+The breed was created by biologist Karen Sausman of Kingsmark Cattery in California in 1994, the breed is still in the development stages, but the ultimate aim is to produce a cat that looks similar to a serval, without using any recent wild cat blood.

+Bengal cats originate from hybridisation of leopard cats and domestic cats.
+Most Bengal cats used in Serengeti breeding programs are many generations removed from these origins and possess few genetic contributions of the wild forebears except alleles affecting coat colour.
+From the Bengal × Oriental cross came the first foundation Serengeti.
+Breeders then worked with the cat to produce a cat that resembles the breed profile set by the cat registries.

+Breed recognition

+Recognised and registered by The International Cat Association (TICA), no other first generation crosses can be registered as Serengeti.

+Characteristics

 Serengetis are spotted cats, with long legs and very large, round tipped ears.
 They have a long neck which blends with the base of the skull without tapering.
-Males are generally slightly larger and heavier than females and can weigh between 10 and 15 lb; females generally weigh between 8 and 12 lb.
-They are recognized by TICA in tabby, ebony silver, ebony smoke and solid black.
+Males are generally slightly larger and heavier than females and can weigh between 10-15 lb; females generally weigh between 8-12 lb.

-Recognized and registered by The International Cat Association (TICA), no other first generation crosses can be registered as Serengeti.
-From the Bengal × Oriental cross came the first foundation Serengeti.
-Breeders then worked with the cat to produce a cat that resembles the breed profile set by TICA.

-(Bengal cats originate from hybridization of leopard cats and domestic cats.
-Most Bengal cats used in Serengeti breeding programs are many generations removed from these origins and possess few genetic contributions of the wild forebears except alleles affecting coat color.)

-Serengeti cats are generally a healthy breed, with a few health issues, such as urinary crystals.

-The tabby is known as the brown-spotted in the UK.
-However spots can be black or dark brown on a tan, light beige or gold background.
+They come in black (TICA: "ebony", UK: "brown") tabby or solid, and with or without silver or smoke.
+And spots can be black or dark brown on a tan, light beige or gold background.
 The silver has black spots on a silver background.
 Ghost spotting can sometimes be seen on the solid black version.

+Health

+Serengeti cats are generally a healthy breed, with a few health issues, such as urinary crystals.